forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Number
 TK: image

 A stepped number input.
-Displayed for *Front Matter value*s that are integers.
+Displayed for *Front Matter values* that are integers.
 For example, page weight.

 ```yaml
 ---